nithinr07/nithinr07.github.io/index.md

     component: hero_block.html
     type: heroblock
     content: >-
-      Electronics and Communication postgrad \| Integrating the social and the technical \| Avid thinker
+      Electronics and Communication Postgrad \| Integrating the social and the technical \| Avid thinker
   - section_id: about
     component: content_block.html
     type: contentblock
     title: About
     content: >-
       I'm currently pursuing a Master's degree in Electronics and Communication Engineering at [IIIT Bangalore](https://iiitb.ac.in).
-I love to use my technical skills to help build devices for social good.
-I also love to write articles focusing on the integration of the technical and the social.
+I love to use my varied technical skills for social good.
+I also write articles analysing phenomena in technological spaces with the help of social lenses.
     actions:
       - label: Contact Me
         url: /contact